Dr. Mark Paradis

 Subfields: International Relations

-Years Taught: Fall 2017; Fall 2018; Summer 2021; Summer 2022; Fall 2023
+Years Taught: Fall 2017–2018; Summer 2021–2022; Fall 2023

-Intermediate Courses
+Intermediate Undergraduate Courses

-Social Movements and Protest Politics
+POLI 301 — Social Movements and Protest Politics

 Social movements and political protests have played a prominent role in shaping society and politics today.
 Non-violent movements have toppled regimes.
 Violent movements have reshaped the security discourse of the world.
-Environmental, anti-globalization, identity-based, nationalist, populist, anti-colonial, and other movements have gradually (and sometimes suddenly) changed our identities, our notions of what is political, and what are acceptable strategies of political dissent.
+Environmental, anti-globalisation, identity-based, nationalist, populist, anti-colonial, and other movements have gradually (and sometimes suddenly) changed our identities, our notions of what is political, and what are acceptable strategies of political dissent.
 In this course, some of the issues we will examine will include: What are social movements?
 What is political protest?
 How can they bring about social and political changes?
-How are they organized and structured?
+How are they organised and structured?
 What strategies do they employ and what strategies are used to counter them?
 What role does technology play in social movements?

 Fields: Political Science; Sociology; Psychology